syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/MasterDetailsView.md

 ### Listen DetailsViewDataGrid event in ParentDataGrid event handler

-You can listen to the `DetailsViewDataGrid` event in the parent DataGrid event handlers itself by setting the NotifyEventsToParentDataGrid property of `GridViewDefinition.DataGrid`.
+You can listen to the [DetailsViewDataGrid](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.DetailsViewDataGrid.html) event in the parent DataGrid event handlers itself by setting the NotifyEventsToParentDataGrid property of [GridViewDefinition.DataGrid](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.GridViewDefinition~DataGrid.html).
 Then, no need to listen the events for each level as discussed previously.

 {% tabs %}
 {% highlight c# %}